In this article I will share with you the 10 most common boiler problems that our gas safe engineers fix.

 Yes, boiler servicing involves a bit of expense and when your boiler is working fine, you are not bothered about servicing.
 But skipping periodic boiler servicing is not a good sign.
 Imagine a system continuously giving out hot water can get tired and break down.
 Regular boiler servicing makes it easy for the technician to detect any problems before the thing gets worse.
 Majority boiler faults happen due to inefficient maintenance.
 A service does not take too long to carry out, it’s just a matter of half-an-hour and your boiler is fit again.
 A lot of people ignore the servicing due to a long warranty but the truth is the warranty depends on annual boiler servicing.
 To maintain and increase the efficiency of the boiler, you need to keep an eye on the water pressure of the boiler.
 In case the boiler is on the lot for a long period of time, the water pressure begins to drop gradually with prolonged use.
 This is when you require adding water to the system and this will make sure that the boiler will operate in an efficient manner.

 Most of the modern boiler these days is ‘self-bleeding’; this is, in fact, great because you do not need to bleed the air out frequently from the radiators.
 Check your radiator on a periodic basis; say one in every two months with the help of the radiator valve key.
 This makes sure that the boiler is free from the air and operating efficiently.
-There is something called ‘boiler draining’, you can think of doing that once a year which involves flushing the boiler with an anti-sludge liquid.
+There is something called boiler draining, you can think of doing that once a year which involves flushing the boiler with an anti-sludge liquid.
 This keeps the system free from sludge.
 When there is sludge inside the system, the water pump needs to put in a lot of excess effort to function.
 If you are confident, you can carry the maintenance yourself but the experts are always there for you.
-The bottom line is, to avoid boiler faults, annual servicing is vital.
+The bottom line is, to avoid boiler faults, an annual boiler is highly recommended.